ConacBreslin/Face-your-fears/README.md

 ## User Experience (UX)
 A player would want to test their knowledge of phobias' definitions.
 On visiting the site they should be able to
-1. Easily and intuitively understand what the quiz is about.
+1. Understand what the quiz is about.
-2. Easily and intuitively understand how to start play.
+2. Understand how to start play.
-3. Easily and intuitively understand how to pick how many questions they want to answer in the quiz.
+3. Understand how to pick how many questions they want to answer in the quiz.
-4. Easily and intuitively understand how to answer the questions.
+4. Understand how to answer the questions.
 5. Understand when they answer correctly.
 6. See the correct answer if they answer incorrectly.
-7. Follow their progress  throughout the quiz.
+7. Follow their progress through the quiz.
 8. Understand their performance on the final page.
 9. Be able to play again or quit the game at the end.
 ## Strategy
 The quiz should be a simple and attractive design with sufficient interactivity to engage players of any age or ability.